Empowering a generation of change-makers

 WE Day and WE Schools are cause inclusive.
 These programs empower young people to find their passion and create the positive change they want to see in the world.

 WE Day motivates young people in their desire to take action and celebrates their impact.
 WE Schools helps students, with the support of their educators and parents, to make a difference and transform that desire into concrete action.
 Together, WE Day and WE Schools provide the tools for young people to support any charitable organization or cause they choose.
-The causes are limited only by the imagination and passion of the students.

 We honor the work of philanthropic organizations and the young people who actively support them.